 The Mojito justifiably remains a stalwart of the cocktail scene and has seen many interpretations, including the venerable Old Cuban.
 We’ve added a touch of strawberry for our own new take.

-Havana Club 3yr rum, Champagne and mint cordial, lime cordial, green strawberry bitters, fresh mint and Champagne.
+Havana Club 3 years rum, Champagne, mint and lime cordials, green strawberry bitters, fresh mint, Champagne.